mindsmiths/docs/docs/Coding Environment/deployment-to-production.md

 6. Send clone URL to Mindsmiths developers
     1. Go to front page of your repo
     2. Click `Code` and then `SSH`
-    3. Copy the URL and send it
+    3. Copy the URL and send it to us

 Our CI server can now pull your repo and deploy it.
 You can proceed to [Set up your Mindsmiths code environment](#setup-your-mindsmiths-code-environment)